-Interannual sea surface temperature variability as well as stratospheric ozone variations can influence changes in the circulation and AO.
+- [14] Interannual sea-surface temperature variability as well as stratospheric ozone variations can influence changes in the circulation and AO.
 Kirchner et al. [1999] and Stenchikov et al. [2002] discussed these effects.
 However, in this study our goal is to investigate the possibility of different model sensitivity in the easterly and westerly phases of the QBO.
-After the Pinatubo eruption the QBO phase (as measured by the sign of the 40 hPa prevailing zonal wind) was easterly for the first boreal winter (1991-92) and westerly for the second winter (1992-93).
-In order to isolate these effects we have to exclude all other time dependent forcings like sea surface temperature variations and ozone depletion.
-Therefore calculations were conducted with prescribed climatological sea surface temperatures and ozone distribution.

-One focus of the present study is the extratropical winter circulation, where unforced interannual variability is substantial.
+After the Pinatubo eruption the QBO phase (as measured by the sign of the 40 hPa prevailing zonal wind) was easterly for the first boreal winter (1991-1992) and westerly for the second winter (1992-1993).
+In order to isolate these effects, we have to exclude all other time dependent forcings like sea-surface temperature variations and ozone depletion.
+Therefore calculations were conducted with prescribed climatological sea-surface temperatures and ozone distribution. - [15] One focus of the present study is the extratropical winter circulation, where unforced interannual variability is substantial.
 To ensure statistical significance of our high-latitude results, ensembles of 24 control and perturbed integrations were conducted.
-To the best of our knowledge, it is the largest ensemble series for this type of study.
-In particular, 24 control integrations for the period January 1989 to December 1994 were conducted, each starting from different January 1 initial conditions (denoted here as the "QE" - QBO Ensemble - runs).
-Then the June 1, 1991 results from each of these runs were used as initial conditions in an ensemble of 24 June 1991-May 1993 integrations with the Pinatubo aerosol ("QA" - QBO Aerosol - runs).
-In addition, two 22 year (1978-1999) control runs ("QC" - QBO Control) were conducted.
+To the best of our knowledge it is the largest ensemble series for this type of study.
+In particular, 24 control integrations for the period January 1989 to December 1994 were conducted, each starting from different 1 January initial conditions (denoted here as the QBO ensemble (QE) runs).
+Then the 1 June 1991 results from each of these runs were used as initial conditions in an ensemble of 24 June 1991 to May 1993 integrations with the Pinatubo aerosol (QBO aerosol (QA) runs).
+In addition, two 22 year (1978-1999) control runs (QBO control (QC)) were conducted.